 10 Reasons Why Carrots Make Great Dog Treats

-When giving your dog any new treat (including carrots) use moderation.
+When giving your dog any new treat (including carrots) remember to use moderation.
 Changes in your dog’s diet can cause digestive issues, and some dogs are more sensitive than others.

 Did you know that the average American eats 10.6 pounds of carrots per year?
 I’m pretty sure we go well above that in this household, and my dog Laika might even come close.